Pamianthe

 Pamianthe is a genus of South American bulbous perennials in the Amaryllis family, subfamily Amaryllidoideae.
 They can be found in sandy, but rocky areas in Colombia, Ecuador, Peru, and Bolivia.

+Description

+Generative characteristics

 The plants produce umbels of large, fragrant white flowers in the spring.
 They resemble daffodils, hence the common name Peruvian daffodil for at least one of the species.

+Pamianthe pollen grains are large and the surface structure is coarsely reticulate.
+The winged, flattened seeds of Pamianthe have a brownish-black seed coat.